WikiGenius/Basic-algorithms/README.md

 The usage:

-<var> replace it with your variable.
+<VAR> replace it with your variable.

 If you want to generate new random data with any size you have date folder: